UW-GDA/Redlining_Temp/README.md

 Neighborhoods redlined in the 1930s and 1940s have experienced significantly higher heat exposure risks up to the present than neighborhoods not redlined.
 Several studies have explored the association between HOLC grades and the proportion of natural and built environments (i.e., tree canopy cover and impervious surfaces).
 However, existing studies have not thoroughly examined the mechanisms by which past redlining policies influence and mediate current heat exposure.
 The primary purpose of this study is to examine how the legacy of redlining affects neighborhood land surface temperature using path (mediation) analysis.
 Specifically, the study aims to answer the following research questions: **1) What is the relationship between the spatial patterns of tree canopies, impervious surfaces, and HOLC grades?
 Does this relationship remain consistent over time?
 2) How are land surface temperatures in neighborhoods with different HOLC grades affected by the spatial distribution of tree canopies and impervious surfaces?
 3) Are the mediating effects of the environmental factors on land surface temperature bigger than direct effect of HOLC grades on the land surface temperature?**

 ## Study Area & Analysis Unit
-* I selected Portland as the study area for this research, especially focusing on HOLC boundaries in Portland.
-Several studies have explored
+* Study Area: Portland, especially focusing on HOLC boundaries in Portland.
 * Spatial Unit: HOLC-graded neighborhoods of the study area

 <p align="center">